mhebbel2/comfyui-model-installer/README.md

 ## Using it with vast.ai

+First get yourself an account and credit.

-Create a single machine with GPU using the vast ai console:
+Then create a single machine with GPU using the vast ai console:

 https://cloud.vast.ai/